opentracing-contrib/java-spring-cloud/opentracing-spring-cloud-starter-jaeger/README.md

 The samplers above are mutually exclusive.

-A custom sampler could of course be provided by declaring a bean of type `com.uber.jaeger.samplers.Sampler`
+A custom sampler could of course be provided by declaring a bean of type `io.jaegertracing.samplers.Sampler`

 ### Propagate headers in B3 format (for compatibility with Zipkin collectors)